 Since arriving in the area, Martin Hauser had led the usual worship services at his home, but plans were made to dedicate the new church on June 17, 1830, which was the anniversary of the forming of the original Moravian (or United Brethern) Church.
 The men of the settlement had no time to complete the building, so on June 16, 1830 they met and cut beech boughs to lay across the top of the building as a temporary roof.
 The dedication proceeded as planned with Brother Hauser leading the worship with 35 members present.
 A Love Feast was served in the afternoon with each member bringing his own cup for the coffee.
 There must have been such pride that day to think that in spite of all the hardships of the wilderness, this small group of settlers was starting a new congregation and a new town.

-In memory of the first church and its dedication, the Hope Moravian Church decorated its sanctuary and front doors with beech boughs on their Anniversary Sunday for over 130 years.
-In memory of that event, the congregation intends to do the same this year for the 175th anniversary.
+In memory of the first church and its dedication, the Hope Moravian Church decorates its sanctuary and front doors with beech boughs on their Anniversary Sunday.
+In 2010, the Hope Moravian Church celebrated 180 years!
+To this day, the Moravian Church in Hope, Indiana is the only Moravian Church in the state.